 However, the pressures on this team created by the commercial interests of housing developers, poor political support from higher authorities and a poorly implemented Arun Local Plan has been immense and, at times, very demoralising.
 We must thank Sue and the rest of the Planning & Environment Committee, past and present, for their tireless efforts.
+At the March meeting of the Committee Sue Wallsgrove stood down as Chair and was replaced by Chris Wells, but Sue will remain a member of the Committee.

 The topic of greatest concern is ensuring that the infrastructure to support the combined scale of all the housing developments in our parish is adequate and is delivered first.
 This is a major unresolved challenge that is not in the gift of the Parish to resolve.
 It is also a challenge that is inadequately supported by the District and County Councils.